 Important events in the game are amplified technologically and graphically.
 The rocket launch at the end of the chapter goes from a slow tube visible through a tiny slit to a huge room with a large glass window to view the huge rocket until it disappears into the sky.

 Beyond this chapter, the remake is relatively faithful, with additions for gameplay, or for graphics and worldbuilding.
 Playing through the original first is recommended far more than this first.
 It will make you appreciate the advances in technology, but also in gameplay and storytelling.
+One thing to note is the game’s soundtrack is drastically different in tone and mood from the original.
+After starting the disaster, the background music goes from ambient sounds to a slightly more impacting synthesized track.

 Most of this game’s soundtrack can consist of a heavy guitar for combat, and a slow piano for the quieter/moodier segments.
 In the original, there’s more of a variety in instrument and style.
 They set the tone for certain segments and have that cheesy 90s feel to them.

+Although both the music and the theme of these two differ completely, they still end up being as good as they both can be in their own way at setting the mood and tone for the player and their environment.
 The issue that comes with a modern remake is that of how powerful it becomes, and how limited the player may be with a lower-to-average machine.
 A typical laptop will not be able to run this game.
 An older desktop computer from 2015 and older will have an issue running this game with the highest settings.

 Most modern games have a cinematic graphics setup, and a typical gaming graphics setup.
 Because the base of the engine is roughly 20 years old, these issues with graphics come into play, even in an updated build.